sahahn/parc_scaling/docs/results_intro.md

 ![Simple Example](https://raw.githubusercontent.com/sahahn/parc_scaling/master/analyze/Figures/simple_example.png)

-The x-axis here represents the number of parcels that each parcellation has, and the y-axis, the [Mean Rank](./results_intro#mean-rank) as computed by ranking each parcellation relative to all others plotted here for all 45 [Target Variables](./variables.html).
+The x-axis here represents the number of parcels that each parcellation has, and the y-axis, the [mean rank](./results_intro#mean-rank) as computed by ranking each parcellation relative to all others plotted here for all 45 [target variables](./variables.html).

 Another useful way to view results is to re-create the same plot, but on a log-log scale.